zcross13/PAC-MAN-/README.md

 ## User Instructions

-We all know and love Pac-Man, but here are the basic.
+We all know and love Pac-Man, but here are the basics.

-- Player moves the yellow circle around the screen using the up, down, left, and right arrow key.
+- :yellow_circle: moves around the screen
+using the up, down, left, and right arrow keys.
-- Player must avoid the other color circle aka ghost!
+- :yellow_circle: must avoid the other :ghost:  aka other color circles!
-- If player eats the powerPellet (4) the ghost will turn blue for 5 second.
-The player can eat and remove the ghost from the game (under construction, indiviudal goal)
+- :yellow_circle:  can eat the PowerPellets (4) to scare the ghost for 5 seconds. :yellow_circle:  removes the :ghost:  when they eat them. (see 'show must continue for a challenge)
-- To win the game the player must eat all the pellets before and not collide with the ghost.
+- To win the game the :yellow_circle: must eat all the pellets before and not collide with the ghost.
 If you do... you lose.

 ## Developer's Corner :notebook:

-It is my own opionion that Chris's video help you build a skeleton, but leaves you room to turn this into your own, once you develop a understanding.
-See some of the code block I found to be diffcult, but developed a deeper understanding using Chris video.
+Chris's video helps me build a skeleton to expand on and taught me some new skills along the way.
+See some of the code blocks, below that I found to be difficult.

 ## Classes